jokusi/expander/README.md

-# Expander #
+# Expander3 #

-*Expander* is a flexible multi-purpose workbench for interactive term rewriting, graph transformation, theorem proving, constraint solving, flow graph analysis and other procedures that build up proofs or computation sequences.
+[Expander2](https://fldit-www.cs.tu-dortmund.de/~peter/Expander2.html) is a flexible multi-purpose workbench for interactive term rewriting, graph transformation, theorem proving, constraint solving, flow graph analysis and other procedures that build up proofs or other symbolic derivations.
+Moreover, tailor-made interpreters display terms and formulas as two-dimensional structures ranging from trees and rooted graphs to a variety of pictorial representations such as tables, matrices, alignments, partitions and fractals.

+Expander2 is implemented in [O'Haskell](http://fldit-www.cs.tu-dortmund.de/~peter/OhugsSurvey.html), an extension of [Haskell](http://www.haskell.org/) that admits object-oriented reactive programming and provides an interface to Tcl/Tk for GUI programming.

+In Expander3, the special O'Haskell constructs are replaced by more or less equivalent "native" Haskell features and the GUI part is based on GTK+ instead of Tcl/Tk.

 ## Dependencies ##

 Before compiling and installing *Expander* the following tools are needed:
-* stack (tested with version 1.0.0)
+* stack
-* Gtk+3 (tested with version 3.18.6)
+* Gtk+3

 ### Stack ###
 Follow the installation guide [here](http://docs.haskellstack.org/en/stable/install_and_upgrade).